copyleftdev/use-algos-for-read-team/readme.md

-Sure!
-Here’s a README with a Table of Contents (ToC) for your "Useful Algorithms for Red Teams" project:

----

 # Useful Algorithms for Red Teams

 Welcome to the **Useful Algorithms for Red Teams** project!
 This repository is a collection of essential algorithms and tools tailored for offensive security professionals, specifically red teams.
 Each project demonstrates a different aspect of cybersecurity attack techniques, from network sniffing to password brute forcing, all implemented in Rust for optimal performance and security.